 Kitty Came Home’s Katrina Weber and Farley Wright tell us how they have made design markets a successful part of their business.

-Great advice from Zu Design’s Jane Bowden on how to price your work to ensure you are covering your costs and grow your business.
+Great advice from Zu Design’s Jane Bowden on how to price your artwork to ensure you are covering your costs and grow your business.

 Packing your work requires some consideration.
 We have compiled a few tips and plenty of links to sites that might help you get it right.